frankuyan/MacCamera/README.md

 5. Set the frame rate (24, 30, or 60 fps)
 6. Click "Start Recording" to begin
 7. Click "Stop Recording" to finish

-Videos are saved in WebM format with high-quality VP9 codec.
+8. Check "Convert to MP4 (background)" for automatic MP4 conversion

+Videos are saved instantly as WebM.
+If enabled, they're automatically converted to MP4 in the background while you keep working.
+Both files are kept for flexibility.

 ### Photo Capture